A globally stable self-similar blowup profile in energy supercritical Yang-Mills theory: Spectral analysis of the linearized wave evolution

 \subsection{Properties of the spectral projection}

-So far, we have determined the eigenvalue $1\in\sigma(\mathbf{L})$ as the only source for instabilities in the linearised wave evolution.
+So far, we have determined the eigenvalue $1\in\sigma(\mathbf{L})$ as an instability in the linearized wave evolution.
 Hence we are interested in decomposing the time evolution into a stable and unstable part.
-For this, the method of choice is the \emph{Riesz projection}, which is a projection that allows us to remove the unstable eigenvalue. \autoref{LemmaLinEvEV} and \autoref{LemmaKerLin} show that $1\in\sigma(\mathbf{L})$ is an isolated eigenvalue encircled by $\gamma: [0,2\pi]\rightarrow\CC$, $t\mapsto 1 + \ee^{\ii t}$, so there corresponds a spectral projection
+For this, the method of choice is the \emph{Riesz projection}, which is a projection that allows us to remove the unstable eigenvalue. \Cref{LemmaLinEvEV} and \Cref{LemmaKerLin} show that $1\in\sigma(\mathbf{L})$ is an isolated eigenvalue encircled by $\gamma: [0,2\pi]\rightarrow\CC$, $t\mapsto 1 + \ee^{\ii t}$, so there corresponds a spectral projection